Dental Care: 6 Years to 16 Years

 - Discuss your child's fluoride needs with your dentist.
 If your child needs extra fluoride, your dentist may recommend supplements.
 Use these only as directed.
 And keep them out of reach of your child.
 Too much fluoride can be toxic and can stain a child's teeth.

 - Good nutrition is important for building and maintaining healthy teeth and gums.
 Give your child nutritious foods to maintain healthy gums, develop strong teeth, and avoid tooth decay.
-These include whole grains, vegetables, and fruits.
+These include whole grain foods, vegetables, and fruits.
 Try to avoid foods that are high in sugar and processed carbohydrates, such as pastries, pasta, and white bread.

 - Keep your child away from cigarette smoke (second-hand smoke).
 Tobacco smoke may contribute to the development of tooth decay and gum disease.footnote 1 Teach your child about the dangers of smoking and second-hand smoke.